Hoshina123/Screen-Recorder/README.md

 All informtions about the videos will save in te file "required/videoInfo.inf" In the feature updates, you will be able to manage all the videos.

+## settings <! still making>
+You can change the settings of Screen Recorder here